AURALiC Aries album art

 That last group is there because finding cover art online is not always 100% accurate.
 As a result, during its automatic scan, bliss is pretty conservative about what artwork it downloads and installs.

 The fastest way of filling in missing artwork is via the cover art alternatives page.
-First, click Compliance is:
+First, under Compliance is click Missing art:

-Click Missing art.
 This filters the albums list to just show the albums with missing artwork.
-Now click Show: and then click Cover art alternatives:
+Now under Show click Cover art alternatives:

 You can then scroll through your final albums, line by line, choosing artwork for them.